ivanrusanov/SLAM-Sim/README.md

 2. Navigate to SLAM-Sim folder;
 3. If you don't have Virtualenv on your computer, you can easily install it using `pip install virtualenv`;
 4. Type `source mypython/bin/activate`.
 If you made everything right, you will see `(venv)` in the begining of current line.
+5. Type `python server.py`.
+You can use arguments `$ python3 server.py -p=19998 -i=127.0.0.1` to change port or ip address of V-Rep Remote API Server.

+After this you will receive a message from server ending with: `* Running on http://127.0.0.1:5000/`.

 ## Resource components